sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 can understand properly intuitively because we have never experience $$n$$-dimensional space where $$n$$ is greater than 3).

-This geometric intuition leads us to a deeper understanding: inequalities often serve as bridges between algebra and geometry.
+This geometric intuition leads us to a deeper understanding - inequalities often serve as bridges between algebra and geometry.
 They're not just statements about which number is larger; they're revelations about the shape of mathematical space itself.

 ## Power of generalization (of the Cauchy-Schwarz inequality) {#cauchy-power-of-generalization}